State-Administered Prekindergarten Programs | Applications

 Districts and agencies may apply for Universal Prekindergarten (UPK) allocations and Statewide Universal Full Day Prekindergarten (SUFDPK) grants before each school year.

 Applications are completed and submitted using the SED Monitoring & Vendor Performance System (MVPS), which is available on the State Education Department Delegated Account System (SEDDAS) Business Portal.
+The above link includes the SEDDAS User Guide and instructions for common tasks, including password resets and user entitlement.

 Types of Prekindergarten Funding